“‘Āina i ka houpō o Kāne.”

 I am a small hala fruit of Kea’au, but there is no rock strong enough to crush me.

-Said of those who are “Puna Strong” and hearty like the ancient warriors of old.
+Said of those who are “Puna Strong” and resilient.